mihai-negru/c-language-data-structures/README.md

 * *[Void Pointer data structures](voidptr_data_structs/README.md)* - which are generic data structures implemented using the void pointer.
 * *[Macros data structures](macros_data_structs/README.md)* - which are the void pointer tructures reimplemented using macros.
+* *[Fractions codification](fractions/README.md)* - which are an implementation of the fractions using the numerator and denumerator, in order to preserve data loss at every operation.

 ## Getting Started